rudyrooman/Relay-Teams-Orienteering/README.md

 To create the *.dat file I use VBA macro( MS Excell) and Python script.

-To run the scripts, I recommend AMPL IDE or Neos Server Enjoy!
+To run the scripts, I recommend AMPL IDE or Neos Server.

+Enjoy!